 The first part of a two-course sequence covering topics of biological chemistry, biomolecule structure and function, cell organelles, metabolism, Mendelian and molecular genetics.
 Prerequisites: ACT reading score of 23 (or analogous SAT verbal score), placement in ENG 101 or higher, OR successful completion of BIOL 100.
 Corequisite: BIOL 111L lab, 1 credit hour.
+This course meets a General Education Core Curriculum requirement.
 Fall and Spring.